-HistoryBefore World War II Kraków was home to some 65,000 Jews, who under Nazi occupation beginning in September 1939 faced almost immediate persecution.
-Under the directive of Nazi commander Hans Frank, ‘resettlement’ (largely to labour camps in the east) began in late 1940 and by the time of the establishment of the Kraków Ghetto in March 1941, their numbers had been reduced to some 16,000 individuals crammed into a 20 hectare (50 acre) space in Podgórze.
-In early 1942 the Nazis began to initiate Hitler’s ‘Final Solution’ for the annihilation of European Jewry, ramping up terror in the Kraków Ghetto with increased round-ups, deportations and street executions that resulted in the gradual reduction of the size and population of the ghetto.
+HistoryBefore World War II, Kraków was home to some 65,000 Jews, who once under Nazi occupation (beginning in September 1939) faced almost immediate persecution.
+Forced ‘resettlement’ (largely to labour camps in the east) began in late 1940 and by the time of the establishment of the Kraków Ghetto in March 1941, the Jewish population had been reduced to some 16,000 individuals crammed into a 20 hectare (50 acre) space in Podgórze.
+In early 1942 the Nazis began to initiate Hitler’s ‘Final Solution,’ ramping up terror in the Kraków Ghetto with increased round-ups, deportations and street executions that resulted in the gradual reduction of the size and population of the ghetto.

-Slave labour or not, having such a job (which provided a small amount of security to many Jews who were quite skilled) was certainly preferable to not having one, and immensely better than working in one of the two limestone quarries located at Plaszów, which was essentially a death sentence; the average life expectancy for quarry workers was a mere matter of weeks.
+Slave labour or not, having such a job (which provided a small amount of security to many Jews who were quite skilled) was certainly preferable to not having one, and immensely better than working in one of the two limestone quarries located at Płaszów, which was essentially a death sentence; the average life expectancy for quarry workers was a mere matter of weeks.
 Prisoners also faced death from disease (typhus and malaria were rampant in the camp), starvation, and the cruelty of their captors.
-The Płaszów camp and its staff, led by Amon Goeth who took pleasure in arbitrarily murdering the inmates, made themselves famous for their sadistic treatment of the camp’s prisoners.
+The Płaszów camp and its staff, led by Amon Goeth - who took pleasure in arbitrarily murdering the inmates, made themselves famous for their sadistic treatment of the camp’s prisoners.
 Personal accounts from Płaszów portray Goeth as a mass murderer instructing his staff to make sport out of the suffering and execution of the inmates.

-Today almost nothing remains of the complex and sprawling concentration camp, which covered over 80 hectares in Płaszów – today a district of Podgórze.
-In comparison to other Nazi prison camps, Płaszów was extremely well dismantled and has since been the subject of almost no historical excavations or on-site documentation.
-Those private homes which were commandeered by the Nazis and incorporated into the camp were returned to their owners after the war and today sit on the fringes of the former camp as inauspiciously as any other house in the area.
-On one part of the former camp grounds an apartment block has been built.
-As a result it is very difficult to imagine what the camp may have looked like during the war.
-Visitors are left to their own imaginations and private thoughts while walking through the grounds, keeping their eyes peeled for traces of the past and the few monuments scattered about.
-Though difficult to find (without our help), several points of interest do exist, and we encourage visitors to make the walk from the north side of the camp to the large, easily visible monument to its victims on the southern side, taking in as many of these sites as possible en route.
-As you do, of course, bear in mind that though the area looks like nothing more than a neglected public park, this is actually a sacred place of remembrance.
-In addition to whatever remains exist from the two Jewish cemeteries once located on this site, it is estimated that the remains of 8,000-10,000 Płaszów prisoners are still located within the immediate area of the camp grounds.
-As a few obscure signs (the only evidence of city acknowledgement of the camp, aside from a few monuments) near the edges of the former camp clearly state: “Please respect the grievous history of this site.”
+With the exception of the new photo plaques, visitors are mostly left to their own imaginations and private thoughts while walking through the grounds, keeping their eyes peeled for traces of the past.
+Several memorials, monuments and points of interest do exist, however, and we list them below.
+We encourage visitors to make the walk from the north side of the camp to 'C Dołek' and the large, easily visible monument to its victims on the southern side, taking in as many of these sites as possible en route.
+As you do, of course, bear in mind that though the area looks like little more than a neglected public park, this is actually a sacred place of remembrance.
+In addition to whatever remains exist from the two Jewish cemeteries once located on this site, it is speculated that the remains of 8,000-10,000 Płaszów prisoners are still located within the area of the camp.
+As a few signs near the edges of the camp clearly state: “Please respect the grievous history of this site.”